 In this case, though, the script backfired in perhaps the best possible way…

-I looked up your post on how to fire a client and used it word-for-word to try and make him cancel the account.
+Kyle looked up our post on how to fire a client, and he used it word-for-word to suggest he simply cancel his account.
+Here’s what he sent:

-Funny thing is, we rarely get complaints from him now… and he’s still a customer using the product.
+“The funny thing is, we rarely get complaints from him now,” Kyle said.
+“And he’s still a customer using the product.”

 Takeaway: You can choose which customers you keep.
 Always strive to deliver excellent support, but be firm when you truly don’t think you can help a customer succeed.
 You might be surprised by how quickly this turns things around.